Wabinab/Xenoblade-Chronicles-3-The-Book/src/26_maktha.md

 She abnegated, "Don't mind me, she says...
 'Course we're gonna mind you, doll."

-Some moment later, they sat and enjoyed the silence (04:18)

-===

-They enjoyed a moment of silence as they sat under the Bright Fig tree, each facing a different direction, Manana in between them.
-Two sacks of food (mushrooms?) were put in front of them.
-Flowers swayed as wind stroke them gently.
+Some moment later, they sat under the Bright Fig Tree, perhaps on its roots.
+They looked at a different direction (of course, given how circular are tree trunks!) with Manana in between, whom closed her eyes; the two sacks of food located in front of her.
+Whether or not being caught in their thoughts, the rustling wind, cuckooing birds, and chirping cicadas; the aromas of bright yellow flowers; together with the night sky, provides a cultivating bed for anything that has to come, and anything that has to go.

-Eunie broke the silence, calmly asking, "Hey, how can you be so casual about it?"
+Eunie calmly asked, "Hey, how can you be so casual about it?"

 Turning to her, "What do you mean, 'casual'?"

-She turned to her and pointed at her breast where her term symbol was.
-Even when they were talking, Manana seemed to be asleep, or maybe just enjoying the surrounding, her eyes closed, hibernating.
+Eunie turned to face her, pointed at her breast where her term symbol was.

-She turned away, looking on the floor, then looked up on the sky, "I assure you, I'm not.
+Turning away, she looked at the floor and the sky as she reminisced, hoping they would take some nervousness away, "I assure you, I'm not.
 I'm actually pretty flustered."

 "You deffo don't look it."